-San Diego born and raised here at Foodie and Wine, so we know how to make THE BEST Carne Asada Fries Recipe (and Carne Asada Tacos, Street Tacos and Carne Asada Nachos).
+San Diego born and raised here at Foodie and Wine, so we know how to make THE BEST Carne Asada Fries Recipe.
 This is exactly how they make them at San Diego taco shops.

 Hot and crispy french fries are topped with authentic carne asada made with Carne Asada Seasoning, shredded cheese, 4 ingredient guacamole and sour cream!
 They’re as good as our popular Chili Cheese Fries.